Escape from New York: Development and writing

-Carpenter originally wrote the screenplay for Escape from New York in 1976, in the aftermath of Richard Nixon's Watergate scandal.
+John Carpenter originally wrote the screenplay for Escape from New York in 1976, in the aftermath of Richard Nixon's Watergate scandal.
 Carpenter said, "The whole feeling of the nation was one of real cynicism about the president."
 He wrote the screenplay, but no studio wanted to make it because, according to Carpenter, "[i]t was too violent, too scary, [and] too weird".
 He had been inspired by the film Death Wish, which was very popular at the time.
 He did not agree with this film's philosophy, but liked how it conveyed "the sense of New York as a kind of jungle, and I wanted to make a science-fiction film along these lines".

 International Film Investors agreed to provide 50% of the budget, and Goldcrest Films signed a co-financing deal with them.
 They ended up providing £720,000 of the budget and making a profit of £672,000 from their investment after earning £1,392,000.